-Some academic majors have academic standards that are higher than the University minimum and this information should be clearly outlined on the official major curriculum found in the University Bulletin (catalog).
-Students may also consult with their academic adviser or academic department for information about program specific requirements.
+Some programs of study have academic standards higher than the University minimum.
+Students should consult with their adviser or academic department for program specific requirements.

 An academic warning is to alert a student that his/her term GPA is below the minimum required for good standing, even though the institutional cumulative GPA is at or above 2.00.
 An academic warning does not appear on the official academic transcript but does appear on the unofficial transcript.
 Students are notified of their academic warning status via official NDSU email.